The Value of Admiration

 Full proposal available here.

 Archer, Alfred and Grahle, Andre (Eds.)
-(In Production) The Moral Psychology of Admiration Lanham MA: Rowman and Littlefield.
+(2019) The Moral Psychology of Admiration Lanham MA: Rowman and Littlefield.

 Archer, Alfred (2019) Admiration and Motivation Emotion Review Vol.11 No.2 pp.140-150 (Open Access).